📍 Serving Hartford & All of Greater Hartford

 Here's the practical mechanics of how a cash sale resolves property tax delinquency:

-4. The Municipal Tax Collector issues a lien release and the title company records clear title to the new owner.
+4. The Tax Collector records a release of the municipal lien and the title company issues clean title to us — the delinquency is closed out for good.

 Hartford County Tax Resources